anthonydagher/COMP250/README.md

 # COMP250
  Assignments from COMP250 at McGill University.

+*DISCLAIMER*
- This code is in no way perfect and should not be copied.
-McGill runs anti-plagiarism software to detect any plagiarized work.
+These are not perfect projects and shouldn't be copied.
+McGill University's Engineering Faculty uses code-plagiarism software to detect any copied code.